rogerallen/romer/README.md

 ## License

-This project is licensed under the GPL V3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL V3 License - see https://www.gnu.org/licenses/gpl-3.0.en.html for details

 ## Acknowledgments